By Natalie Buchwald, LMHC | Last Updated: November 8th, 2024

 • Self-reflection: Remember that a technique that works for one person may not work for someone else.
 It’s important to try out different things and not get discouraged when something doesn’t work.
 Learn what works best for you.

 • Medication: Some medications can help stabilize mood.
 Others can be taken temporarily during the intense stages related to bipolar disorder.
 A psychologist can help you figure out which would be best for you.
+Plant medicine may also be a potential solution, offering natural alternatives that can support emotional balance and overall well-being.

 Working with a therapist can be incredibly helpful when dealing with bipolar thought patterns.
 At Manhattan Mental Health Counseling, we offer online therapy with licensed professionals to help you better understand and identify the stages of bipolar disorder, manage negative thinking properly and equip you with coping tools to manage manic and depressive episodes.
 Call us today or contact us online to learn more about our services or book an appointment.